inesusvet/tests-talk/PITCHME.md

 @title[References]

 ## Further reading
-- "The art of unit testing" by Roy Oserove
+- "The art of unit testing" by Roy Osherove
-- "TDD by example" by Kent Beck
+- "Extreme programming: TDD by example" by Kent Beck